Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Trafalgar recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Trafalgar has seen approximately 47 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 239 homes were approved, with an additional seven approved so far in FY26.
-On average, about two people moved to the area for each dwelling built over these five years.
+Over the past five financial years, from FY21 to FY25, around 239 homes were approved, with an additional 9 approved so far in FY26.
+On average, about two people have moved to the area for each dwelling built over these five years.

 Frequently Asked Questions - Development